A Father's Curse.

 Sung in Italian

-At a ball at the ducal court of Mantua, the hunchbacked Rigoletto takes advantage of his fool’s license by ridiculing the courtiers cuckolded by the Duke.
+At a ball in the ducal court of Mantua, the hunchbacked Rigoletto takes advantage of his fool’s license by ridiculing the courtiers cuckolded by the Duke.
 The Duke has his eyes set on the Countess Ceprano, but also reveals his desire for a beautiful young woman he has seen in church.
-Count Ceprano, Marullo, and other noblemen have heard that Rigoletto is keeping a young mistress, and begin to plot revenge against the Duke’s right-hand man.
-Count Monterone appeals to the Duke for the return of his dishonoured daughter, but is cruelly mocked by Rigoletto.
-Enraged, Monterone calls down a father's curse on the terrified jester.
+Count Ceprano, Marullo and other noblemen have heard that Rigoletto is keeping a young mistress, and they begin to plot their revenge against him.
+Count Monterone appeals to the Duke for the return of his dishonored daughter, but is cruelly mocked by Rigoletto.
+Enraged, Monterone calls down a father's curse upon the jester.

-Outside his house, Rigoletto encounters Sparafucile, a professional assassin, but has no need of his services, Rigoletto muses on their similarities: one killing with words, the other with weapons.
-Returning home, Rigoletto greets his daughter, Gilda.
-Afraid for the girl’s safety, he warns the housekeeper, Giovanna, not to let anyone into the apartment.
-When Rigoletto leaves, the Duke appears and bribes Giovanna, who lets him in.
+In the street, Rigoletto encounters Sparafucile, a professional assassin.
+Having no need of his services, Rigoletto muses on their similarities: one killing with words, the other with weapons.
+Returning home, Rigoletto greets his daughter Gilda.
+Fearing for the girl’s safety, he warns the housekeeper, Giovanna, not to let anyone enter.
+When Rigoletto leaves, the Duke appears and bribes Giovanna to let him in.
 He declares his love for Gilda and tells her he is a poor student.
-The Duke’s entourage gathers, intending to abduct Rigoletto’s “mistress.”
+The Duke’s entourage gathers nearby, intending to abduct Rigoletto’s “mistress.”
 The jester stumbles upon them, but the noblemen tell him that they are abducting the Countess Ceprano.
 They blindfold Rigoletto and he cheerily joins the party, unaware that he is aiding in his own daughter’s kidnapping.
 When he discovers that Gilda is gone, he recalls Monterone's curse and falls into despair.

 The Duke is disturbed by Gilda’s disappearance until the courtiers describe their abduction of Rigoletto’s “mistress.”
 He is euphoric to discover that she has been brought to his palace and awaits him in his bedroom.
-Rigoletto arrives not long after, happily singing as an attempt to disguise his anguish.
-The noblemen begin tormenting and mocking him.
-Rigoletto breaks down and confesses that Gilda is his daughter.
-Gilda appears and runs in shame to her father, who demands the noblemen leave.
-Gilda tells him of her seduction by the Duke, and Rigoletto swears revenge.
+Rigoletto arrives, singing in an attempt to disguise his anguish.
+The noblemen torment and mock the jester until he breaks down and reveals that Gilda is his daughter.
+Having lost her innocence, Gilda reappears and her father demands that the noblemen leave.
+As she tells him of the Duke’s seduction, Rigoletto swears revenge.

 - The Duke of Mantua - Ragnar Ulfung